Nearly 30 years ago, on August 1, 1990, authorities in New Hampshire met with still-grieving widow Pamela Smart to deliver some good news and bad.

 Approximately 90 minutes later, the two returned to the car, visibly shaken.

-On the ride home, Billy and Patrick admitted to killing Greg Smart.
+On the ride home, Billy and Patrick admitted to killing Gregg Smart.
 Patrick said he held the man down with a knife to his throat, while Billy shot him in the head.

 On June 11, fresh off Cecelia's tip, police arrested Billy, Patrick, and Vance.
 Billy was charged with first-degree murder; Patrick and Vance were charged with being accomplices to the crime.